-Fragrance: Use no more than 1 ounce fragrance oil or essential oil per two pounds of soap.
+Fragrance: Use no more than 1 to 1 1/2 ounces fragrance oil or essential oil per two pounds of soap.
 (More may make your soap oily.)

 Scoop the mixture into the mold.
 Making two layers here, I placed the pink on the bottom and the yellow on top.

 This is a “cherry-pawpaw” soap with cherry fragrance and red soap colorant (to turn it pink) on the bottom and banana-mango (“pawpaw”) fragrance and yellow soap colorant in the yellow layer, with the addition of dried ground banana (since I have no pawpaws yet) and the liquid from several Vitamin E capsules.
 (Vitamin E, aside from other benefits, is a preservative.)